GSA-TTS/identity-site/README.md

 bundle install
 ```

-To start serve the site locally in development:
+To start serving the site locally in development:

 ```
 make run